araray/jirafa/readme.md

-# JIRA Ticket Utility Tool
+# Jirafa

 ## Overview

-The **JIRA Ticket Utility Tool** is a command-line interface (CLI) that allows you to interact with JIRA from your terminal.
+**Jirafa** is a command-line interface (CLI) that allows you to interact with JIRA from your terminal.
 You can create, edit, retrieve, list, and run queries on JIRA tickets using this tool.
 It provides various output formats (table, JSON, CSV) and supports complex JQL queries.

 ## Features